Texas Adoption Attorneys Offering Support as You Grow Your Family

-The decision to adopt a child can be one of the most rewarding, joyous and altruistic moments of a person’s life.
-It can be the beginning of a richer, happier future for both parent and child.
+The decision to adopt a child can be one of the most rewarding, joyous, and altruistic moments of a person’s life.
+It can be the start of a richer, happier future for both parent and child.

 A primary concern of couples who choose to adopt is consent.
-Many decisions must be made about the level of contact, if any, the birth parents will have with the child and finalization of the adoption.
-The choice to adopt gives rise to an array of complex legal issues such as:
+In addition, many decisions must be made about the level of contact, if any, the birth parents will have with the child and the finalization of the adoption.
+Adoptions give rise to an array of complex legal issues such as:

 - What happens if a biological parent or surrogate has second thoughts?

-- What if the biological parents reach out to me several years later and would like to see their daughter/son?
+- What if the biological parents reach out several years later and would like to see their child?

 - Can the biological parents petition for rights?

 - What are the legal guidelines for an open/closed adoption?